radical-cybertools/ExTASY/README.md

 * grompp_loc & grompp_name  : location and name of the grompp(mdp) file
 * topol_loc & topol_name    : location and name of the topol(top) file
 * tmp_grofile               : name of the intermediate file used as input for LSDMap
+* ndxfile_name & ndxfile_loc: name and location of index file
+* grompp_options            : grompp options to be added during runtime
+* mdrun_options             : mdrun options to be added during runtime
+* itpfile_loc               : location of itpfiles to be transfered

 -------------------------------------------------------Analysis(LSDMap)---------------------------------------------------------------

 * lsdm_config_loc & lsdm_config_name : location and name of the lsdm configuration file
 * wfile     : name of the weight file to be used in LSDMap
+* max_alive_neighbors : maximum alive neighbors to be considered during reweighting step
+* max_dead_neighbors  : maximum dead neighbors to be considered during reweighting step

 ------------------------------------------------------------Update--------------------------------------------------------------------------